 The dredge, with its on-board diesel power plant, was designed for remote operations.
 According to John Boswell’s history of the FE Co., the dredge was disassembled and trucked to Fairbanks where its pontoons were re-assembled in the Chena River to use as a barge.

 Laden with supplies, the pontoon/barge was then pushed 750 miles down the Chena, Tanana and Yukon Rivers; and up the Koyukuk River to the Hogatza “Hog” River.
 At Hog Landing it was disassembled, and everything trucked 26 miles to Bear Creek.
 After reassembly, it started dredging in 1957.
 After successfully operating for many years, it now sits amidst Bear Creek’s dredge tailings.

 The Livengood warehouse is on private property.
 Before exploring the area please check out land status and get permission from land owners.

 - Conversation with Karl Hanneman, Fairbanks resident with experience mining in Livengood area

-- History of Alaska Operations of Unites States Smelting, Refining and Mining Company.
+- History of Operations of United States Smelting, Refining and Mining Company.
 John Boswell.
-Mineral Industries Research Laboratory, University of Alaska, Fairbanks.
+Mineral Industries Research Laboratory, University of Alaska.
 1979

-- The Northern Gold Fleet: Twentieth-Century Gold Dredging in Alaska.
-Clark C. Spence.
-University of Illinois Press.
-1996
+- The Northern Gold Fleet, Twentieth-Century Gold Dredging in Alaska.
+Clark Spence.
+University of Illinois Press 1996